ergelber/hms-test/README.md

 ### Frontend

 The code uses react, redux and react-router on the frontend.
-All frontend code javascript code is in the src folder.
+All frontend javascript code is in the src folder.
 The entry level component is index.js and defines the two routes.
-The Main and Admin components provide the top level component for each route, while AdminTable and Form are provide more reusable functionality of a generic table and form respectively.
+The Main and Admin components provide the top level component for each route, while AdminTable and Form are more generic/reusable.

  ### Backend

 The backend is a simple express app using Node.js.
 It contains three endpoints for adding, deleting and updating a participant.
-Since the data is not stored in a database, backend contains a hardcoded array of two participants and all endpoints modify this array.
+Since the data is not stored in a database, the backend contains a hardcoded array of two participants and all endpoints modify this array.

  ### Frontend Improvements